aggrimarora/Sales_Stats/README.md

   2) open the project folder in terminal
   3) I have added a requirements.txt file to the root directory
-  4) to install the packages and dependencies, run "pip3 install -r requirements.txt" in terminal
+  4) to install the packages and dependencies, run "pip3 install -r requirements.txt" in terminal or you might have to run "sudo pip3 install -r requirements.txt"
   5) run "python3 manage.py runserver"
   6) open the defined paths:
         - 'localhost:8000/sales/form'